ics-iot-bootcamp/cerberus_research/README.md

 Related research paper will be there soon.

+This repository currently has two tools that can be used.

+**Hercules**: Cerberus banking trojan configuration decryptor.

+**queryCerberus**: Cerberus banking trojan C2 communication implementation.

 **cerberus_full_package** contains Cerberus source code that distributed to premium members of originated forum.
 Credits: DC8044

 Initial analysis shows that the Android V2 in the source package is not the latest version.
 It lacks Android 10 improvements.